indro10/excel_to_json/readme.md

-# EXCEL DATA - JSON
+#Converts EXCEL data to JSON